jwelker110/file-input-accessor/projects/file-input-accessor/README.md

 - For Angular 6 use version 2.x.x.
 - Angular 7 and above aligns with the Angular version, so for Angular 7, use 7.x.x, Angular 8, use 8.x.x, etc..

-#### Rxjs
+#### RxJS

-Rxjs is awesome.
-Their [docs](https://beta-rxjsdocs.firebaseapp.com/) (beta as of 2018/05/05).
+RxJS [docs](https://beta-rxjsdocs.firebaseapp.com/) (beta as of 2018/05/05).
 [Another](https://www.learnrxjs.io/operators/) very helpful resource to familiarize yourself with Rxjs by providing a list of commonly used operators with examples.

 ## Using with your forms